Agency DM Automation: 10+ Client Operations

 • Correct account: Triple-check you’re in the right client workspace

-• 24-hour window: Automation only triggers for users who engaged in last 24 hours (Meta’s rule)
+• 24-hour window: Automation only triggers for users who engaged in last 24 hours (Meta’s rule for general DMs; the Human Agent tag extends this to 7 days)

 • Screenshot for records: Save a screenshot of automation settings + test message